vxq9e7bx/LauraBox/README.md

   * I did that to avoid the risk of needing a second order with only a few parts, if I would estimate wrongly...
 * Placement of some components was not smart:
   * The serial programming connector was originally planned as an upright connector, so it can be reached while the board is inside the box.
 This collided with the RFID board, so I changed it to an angled connector.
 This is a bit unhandy, because it requires taking the board out when using it.
 Also no big deal, since there is WiFi firmware upgarade...
+  * Some bigger components, especially the choce, are placed a bit too close to the edge, which makes assembly a bit hard.
 * I am not an electronics engineer, surely one can do a number of other things better, too!

 <p align="center">